Diocese of Tuam, Killala and Achonry

 The Diocese of Tuam, Killala and Achonry (also known as the United Dioceses of Tuam, Killala and Achonry) is a former diocese in the Church of Ireland located in Connacht; the western province of Ireland.
 It was in the ecclesiastical province of Armagh.
 Its geographical remit included County Mayo and part of counties Galway and Sligo.
 Between late 2021 and early 2022, the diocese was amalgamated into the Diocese of Tuam, Limerick and Killaloe.

 History

 On 13 April 1834, the diocese of Killala and Achonry was united to the Archdiocese of Tuam.
-On the death of Archbishop Trench of Tuam in 1839, the Province of Tuam was united to the Province of Armagh and the see ceased to be an archbishopric and became a bishopric with Thomas Plunket becoming the first bishop of Tuam, Killala and Achonry.
+On the death of Archbishop Le Poer Trench of Tuam in 1839, the Province of Tuam was united to the Province of Armagh and the see ceased to be an archbishopric and became a bishopric with Thomas Plunket becoming the first bishop of Tuam, Killala and Achonry.